Azure-Samples/azure-messaging-replication-dotnet/functions/config/EventHubCopy/README.md

-## Event Hub Copy (C#)
+## Event Hub to Event Hub Copy (Configuration)

-This project illustrates how to build and deploy a simple copy replication function that moves data between two Azure Event Hubs.
+This project illustrates how to configure and deploy a copy replication function that moves data between two Azure Event Hubs without you having to write or modify any code.

 It is assumed that you are familiar with Event Hubs and know how to create them either through [Azure Portal](https://docs.microsoft.com/azure/event-hubs/event-hubs-create),